Outstanding Achievement Awards

 Heritage Conservation includes efforts to preserve natural heritage within the community with focus on the integration of landscape and streetscapes in built heritage: preservation of natural heritage pertaining to monuments, memorials, artifacts, museums and history, archives, traditions, customs, festivals and celebrations in relation to parks and green spaces in the community.
 The participation of groups such as Historical Societies and Conservation Groups are considered.

-- Urban Forestry, by CN
+- Urban Forestry, by Communities in Bloom

 Urban Forestry includes the efforts, of the municipality, businesses, institutions and citizens with regards to written policies, by-laws, standards for tree management (selection, planting, and maintenance), long and short-term management plans, tree replacement policies, tree inventory, Integrated Pest Management (IPM), heritage, memorial and commemorative trees.